 Electoral Representation Review

 As per the Local Government Act 1989 the Victorian Electoral Commission (VEC) will be reviewing Banyule's electoral representation structure.
-The review will start on Wednesday 26 June 2019 and is an opportunity for you to share your thoughts about how well your community is represented.
+The review is an opportunity for you to share your thoughts about how well your community is represented.

 The review asks you to consider:

 - if we have the right number of councillors

 - if we should be one large area (unsubdivided) or made up of wards (subdivided)